sabisa-siganga/employee-payroll-app/README.md

    ```

-2. Install dependencies:
+2. Install and Start the web server:
+   cd client
    npm install

-3. Start the development server:
    npm start

-4. Start the backend server:
+3. Install and Start the backend server:
-   cd backend
+   cd server
    npm install
    npm start

-5. Open your browser and navigate to:
+4. Open your browser and navigate to:
    http://localhost:3000